Back

 • Flexibility – you decide which pages need to be translated.
 There is no rigid workflow dictated by the app.

-Ready to start creating your multilingual Confluence on DC/Server or Cloud?
+Ready to start creating your Confluence in multiple languages on Data Center or Cloud with Translations for Confluence?